Revisiting Roger Moore’s inaugural turn as the irrepressible James Bond.

 James Bond – Sheer magnetism, darling.

 There are some less charming characters on offer.
 Gloria Hendry’s Afro-sporting Rosie is wholly unconvincing as a fake spy sent to fool the world’s most cunning agent, while screenwriter Tom Mankiewicz fails to fully tap into Yaphet Kotto‘s unlimited acting potential in a twin role as both Karanga and reputed associate Mr Big, although his brief turn as a pimp-rolling daddy is certainly one to remember.
 Jane Seymour is bland but beautiful as oppressed tarot reader Solitaire, and her decision to jump into bed with a self-centred Bond at the potential expense of her own life is more than a little questionable.
-In terms of Bond girls, this one lacks sparkle.
+In terms of Bond girls, this one has beauty in abundance, but lacks that certain sparkle.

-Then we have the introduction of notorious comedy character, Sheriff Pepper.
-A tobacco chewing yokel with a penchant for calling black fellers ‘boy’ and generally making a fool of himself.
-Pepper’s purpose is to bring balance to the racial stereotyping, representing a moribund generation of ignorant white trash.
+Then we have the introduction of notorious comedy character, Sheriff Pepper, a tobacco-chewing yokel with a penchant for calling black fellers ‘boy’, and generally making a fool of himself.
+Pepper’s ostensible purpose is to bring balance to the racial stereotyping, representing a moribund generation of ignorant white trash.
 Clifton James is excellent in the role, deftly capturing the kind of farcical action that would become a running theme in later Moore efforts.
 Annoying and inessential he may be in the minds of most, but in many ways his performance would prove to be a seminal turn in the series, and although his reintroduction as a xenophobic tourist in 1974’s The Man with the Golden Gun would be greatly unappreciated, you have to give the actor credit for what would prove a notable legacy.

 Solitaire – [Kananga has just exploded after having a gas pellet shoved into his mouth] Where’s Kananga?